 Genital sores due to skin conditions or allergic reactions may be more difficult to prevent.
 Avoid known irritants, such as abrasive soaps or strong fragrances.

-Outlook also depends on how quickly you seek treatment.
-Untreated STIs can cause serious health complications for women, including:
+Your outlook also depends on the timing of treatment.
+Untreated STIs can cause serious health complications for AFAB folks, including: